Advanced Building Technology & Design, Assistant or Associate Professor

 To be considered, applicants must submit all the following materials in digital format (PDF).
 Your application will not be reviewed if you do not submit all materials.

 - Letter of interest (maximum two pages): including a summary of the applicant’s creative activities, research interests or agenda, teaching experience, leadership experience, and service interests.

 - Curriculum Vitae

 - Diversity Statement (maximum two pages): describing the applicant’s experience and approach to diversity and inclusion, and their potential contribution to a culture of diversity and inclusion at the CoA.
 Here is the link to our college statement: https://www.depts.ttu.edu/architecture/about/the-coa/diversity.php

-Direct any questions about the position to Search Committee Chair, Peter Raab at firstname.lastname@example.org.
+Direct any questions about the position to Search Committee Chair, Hazem Rashed-Ali, at: firstname.lastname@example.org.

 As an Equal Employment Opportunity/Affirmative Action employer, Texas Tech University is dedicated to the goal of building a culturally diverse faculty committed to teaching and working in a multicultural environment.
 We actively encourage applications from all those who can contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic community at Texas Tech University.
 The university welcomes applications from minoritized candidates, women, veterans, persons with disabilities, and dual-career couples.